joernba/joernba.github.io/what-i-do.md

 weight: 2
 ---

-I offer custom web design & development for small to medium size businesses and projects.
+I offer custom web design & development for small to medium size businesses.
 I use the latest technologies the web has to offer.
 All sites are hand coded, well structured, seo friendly and semantically correct.

 ### Technologies